PeijaEn/stock-analysis/README.md

 ## Summary

 All in all, on a small scale you may not need to recode/refactor your code but when you are dealing with thousands-millions of rows of data, any time you can cut is important.
 One second off each run when you run a script a thousand times plus a day can free up so much time and energy consumed by your script.
 In my case, the biggest difference was Big-O notation.
 The original code was all nested and clogged up the runtime.
-By moving around and refactoring our code, I was able to save a lot of time.
+By moving around and refactoring our code, I was able to save a lot of time (for programming).